 There’s no doubt about it—SEO carries a lot of importance for the growth of your brand.
 As we mentioned above, the higher you rank on a search engine for a variety of high-volume keywords, the more organic (aka non-paid) web traffic your site will receive.
 It’s as simple as that.

-A website that is well optimized is more likely to gain more customers and make more sales.
-People are also more likely to then share your brand across other social platforms like Facebook or Instagram once they’ve found your website through a search engine.
+A website that is well optimized is more likely to gain more customers and make more sales due to increased lead generation.
+People are also more likely to share your brand across other social platforms like Facebook or Instagram once they’ve found your website through a search engine.

 What Are the Main Elements of Search Engine Optimization?